pdxparrot/assets/SETUP.md

 ## MainGameState

-* Create a new MainGameState script that overrides the Game MainGameState
+* Create a new State/MainGameState script that overrides the Game MainGameState
   * Implement the required interface
 * Create an empty Prefab and add the MainGameState component to it
 * **TODO:** setup the initial level and set the intial scene name